 #1.
 Strip Off the Outer Leaves of the Stem

 The ants usually come and build their nests near the top of the sugarcane plant.
 This is where there are many leaves growing so they have a nice place to hide and cover their eggs, food and babies.
-This unfortunately may attract the symbiotic aphids, which give the ants some sweet treat in exchange for a safe place to live.
+This unfortunately may attract the symbiotic aphids, the ones that give the ants some sweet treat in exchange for a safe place to live.

-Sometimes, you'll see mealybugs running around near the tops:
+Sometimes, you'll see mealybugs running around near the top: